Man sits on a rock overlooking the Alps

 Occasionally things might not go to plan due to snow or landslides blocking parts of the route or bad weather forcing a change.
 Your host will keep you up to date with local trail and weather conditions and has planned alternative lower routes as a contingency.
 Public transport can also be used to avoid higher sections of the trail if required.

-For this itinerary there is 1 Guide to 12 Customers.
-The guides this host works with are all International Mountain Leader certified (as a minimum), First Aid trained and are highly experienced and leading groups in the Alps.
+For this itinerary there is 1 guide to 10 hikers.
+The guides this host works with are all International Mountain Leader certified (as a minimum), First Aid trained and are highly experienced at leading groups in the Alps.

 Sure can!
 Over 70% of our travellers travel solo, it’s a great way to meet like-minded people.